meltano/meltano/docs/src/_guide/integration.md

   - [`$MELTANO_LOAD__TARGET_SCHEMA`](/concepts/plugins#target-schema-extra), the value of the `schema` setting for `target-postgres` and `target-snowflake`
 - Default value for `dbt`'s `models` setting:
   - [`$MELTANO_TRANSFORM__PACKAGE_NAME`](/concepts/plugins#package-name-extra)`$MELTANO_EXTRACTOR_NAMESPACE my_meltano_model`, e.g. `tap_gitlab tap_gitlab my_meltano_model` for the `tap-gitlab` transform and `tap-gitlab` extractor

-## Extractor catalog generation

-Many extractors (Singer taps) expect to be provided a [catalog](https://hub.meltano.com/singer/spec#catalog-files) when they are run in [sync mode](https://github.com/singer-io/getting-started/blob/master/docs/SYNC_MODE.md) using [`meltano elt`](/reference/command-line-interface#elt) or [`meltano invoke`](/reference/command-line-interface#invoke).
-This catalog is a JSON file describing the [schemas](https://hub.meltano.com/singer/spec#schemas) of the available entities (streams, tables) and attributes (properties, columns), along with [metadata](https://hub.meltano.com/singer/spec#metadata) to indicate (among other things) which entities and attributes should (or should not) be extracted.

-A catalog can be generated by running the extractor in [discovery mode](https://hub.meltano.com/singer/spec#discovery-mode) and making the desired modifications to the schemas and metadata for the discovered entities and attributes.
-Because these catalog files can be very large and can get outdated as data sources evolve, this process can be tedious and error-prone.

-To save you a headache, Meltano can handle catalog generation for you, by letting you describe your desired modifications using
-[entity selection](#selecting-entities-and-attributes-for-extraction), [metadata](#setting-metadata), and [schema](#overriding-schemas) rules that can be configured like any other setting, and are applied to the discovered catalog on the fly when the extractor is run using [`meltano elt`](/reference/command-line-interface#elt) or [`meltano invoke`](/reference/command-line-interface#invoke).

-If you'd like to manually inspect the generated catalog for debugging purposes, you can dump it to [STDOUT](<https://en.wikipedia.org/wiki/Standard_streams#Standard_output_(stdout)>) or a file using the `--dump=catalog` option on [`meltano invoke`](/reference/command-line-interface#invoke) or [`meltano elt`](/reference/command-line-interface#elt).

-Note that if you've already manually discovered a catalog and modified it to your liking, it can be provided explicitly using [`meltano elt`](/reference/command-line-interface#elt)'s `--catalog` option or the [`catalog` extractor extra](/concepts/plugins#catalog-extra).

-In some cases, like when a tap has extra commmand line options like `--about` or `--version` that don't need a catalog, or when you only need to dump the tap configuration with `--dump=config`, Meltano avoids running discovery to save the overhead and to not require the tap to be configured with valid credentials.

 ### Selecting entities and attributes for extraction